Boat Checklist - Coming Out Of Winter

 Quality Cooler Goes A Long Way On The Boat

 Check your cooler for any latch or seal imperfections.
 As well as any other damage.
 Having a quality cooler can really enhance your time out on the water.
-Rotomolded coolers with quality insulation serve well for multiple purposes.
+Rotomolded coolers with quality insulation serve well for multiple purposes while out on the boat.
 All hard sided Grizzly Coolers make a great choice.
-Browse our hard sided coolers.
+Browse Grizzly hard sided coolers.
+Be sure to check out our annual 4th of July Sale for some of the year’s best deals.

 After enjoying your day on the water don’t forget to clean any weeds that may be hung up on the boat or trailer, drain all live wells and bait wells, and dry out all intakes before putting it back on a different body of water.
 This will go a long way in preventing the transportation of Aquatic Invasive Species (AIS).